What is the Breast Cancer Wellness Clinic?

 Why is this important?

-According to Natasha and Jean, patients report feeling lost after treatment has ended.1,2 Australian cancer data shows survival rates for breast cancer are increasing3 meaning a growing number of people are transitioning into life after cancer.
+Patients often report feeling lost after treatment has ended.1,2 Australian cancer data shows survival rates for breast cancer are increasing3 meaning a growing number of people are transitioning into life after cancer.

 Making this adjustment to life after cancer can include challenges such as returning to work, fear of the cancer returning, managing the impact of a cancer experience on relationships and loved ones, as well as recovering physically after receiving therapy.